Ultrafiltration

 Simplify in vitro synthesis of RNA, and linear or plasmid DNA, by efficient concentration and buffer exchange using our user-friendly system

-Streamline the fast harvesting of cells, cell lysates, extracellular vesicles (EVs), and secretory products while ensuring high product yields and quality
+Streamline the fast harvesting of cells, extracellular vesicles, enzymes, and Virus-Like Particles (VLPs) while ensuring high product yields and quality

-Gently concentrate and buffer exchange Adeno-Associated Virus Vectors (AAVs), bacteriophages, Virus Like Particles (VLPs) and lentiviruses, preserving their structure for effective applications
+Gently concentrate and exchange buffers for Adeno-associated Virus Vectors (AAVs), bacteriophages, and lentiviruses, preserving their structure for effective applications

-Empower the formulation of DNA, RNA, and polysaccharide vaccines for optimal results
+Optimize the formulation of DNA, RNA, and polysaccharide vaccines for optimal, stable, and cost-efficient results

 Webinars